passageidentity/example-angular/01-Login/README.md

 # Using Passage with Angular

 ## Importing and Using the Passage-Auth Custom Element
 The easiest way to add authentication to a web frontend is with a Passage Auth custom element.
-First you'll need to install the [passage-auth](https://www.npmjs.com/package/@passageidentity/passage-auth) package from npm:
+First you'll need to install the [passage-elements](https://www.npmjs.com/package/@passageidentity/passage-elements) package from npm:
 ```
-npm i --save @passageidentity/passage-auth
+npm i --save @passageidentity/passage-elements
 ```
 Then import the package in the module where you intend to use the custom element.
-In an Angular application this can be done at the application level, as in this example in [`app.module.ts`](https://github.com/passageidentity/example-angular/blob/main/frontend/src/app/app.module.ts) or in a sub-module that contains the login/registration page.
+In an Angular application this can be done at the application level, as in this example in app.module.ts or in a sub-module that contains the login/registration page.
 ```
-import '@passageidentity/passage-auth'
+import '@passageidentity/passage-elements/passage-auth'
 ```
 Importing this script will register the Passage custom element for use in your Angular components.
 For more information about custom elements refer to the [online documentation](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).